sumandeb/SingleCell/README.md

 The polymerase stops when it attaches a ddNTP.
 Then the polymerase falls away.

 **How is the primer-sequence known at the very beginning of Sanger sequencing?
 (Seems like a chicken-and-egg problem)**
+**What if the primer gets attached to both the complementary strands?**

 #### Shotgun Sequencing
 -----------------------